zapp/zapp.github.com/_posts/2011-10-13-mr-sugar-cube.md

        alt="Mr. Sugar Cube himself"
      title="Artwork by David Junge">

-The project was a cooperative work of my friend David Junge and Me and was made with [Processing][processing].
+The project was a cooperative work of my friend David Junge and me and was made with [Processing][processing].

 It is a little rain catcher game and it is upt to you to protect Mr. Sugar Cube